j1m-renwick/micronaut-jackson-redactor/README.md

         /**
          *
          * @return true if redaction should be applied at application startup.
+         *
          */
         boolean shouldRedact() {
             return redactionEnabled;
         }

         /**
-         * A package name that encompasses all the POGOs that should be targeted for redaction processing.
          *
-         * @return your project package path or a relevant subpath.
+         * @return a package name that encompasses all the POJOs and POGOs that should be targeted for redaction processing.
+         *
          */
         String rootPackage() {
-            return "com.example.myproject.mypogos"
+            return "com.example.myproject.mypojos"
         }
     }
 ```